-- How can CRAs meet the need to verify disparate qualifications and lead the effort to make applicant history clear and accurate?
+- How can CRAs meet the need to verify disparate qualifications and lead the effort to make candidate history clear and comprehensive?

 These are questions we need to be addressed and I look forward to working with my colleagues at ClearStar and NAPBS to answer them.